 The life blood of our region - the basis for a culture, economy and community.
 The Copper River and Prince William Sound are spectacular watersheds that host a rich, plentiful, unique and roadless pristine ecosystem that supports one of the most sought after wild salmon runs in the world, known as the Copper River wild salmon.
 One of the last truly wild places on earth.

 EPC seeks to promote and catalyze renewable economic avenues that incorporate appropriate technologies for sustainable communities.
-We promote education and awareness regarding sustainable practices, subsistence and wild-salmon-way-of-life in our region of focus.
-EPC hosts people and events to bolster these actives in our local community of Cordova, AK.
+We promote education and awareness regarding sustainable practices, subsistence, and the wild-salmon-way-of-life in our region.
+EPC hosts people and events to bolster these actives in our local community of Cordova, Alaska.

 Our mission: to honor Eyak Hertiage and to conserve wild salmon culture and habitat through education, awareness and the promotion of sustainable lifeways for all peoples.

 EPC's work ensures that the salmon will continue to return to their birthplace and nurture the ecosystems of which they are a fundamentally important species.
-Also, that the community of local subsistence and commercial fishers in the region will continue to flourish.
+It also ensures that the community of local subsistence and commercial fishers in the region will continue to flourish.
 Essential to local economic sustainability is bioregional conservation, and our little corner of the world is a microcosm baseline model for the planet.
-This is one of the last wild places on planet earth where we still have a chance to get it right, by leaving it alone- wild and thriving.
+This is one of the last wild places on planet earth where we still have a chance to get it right, by leaving it alone - wild and thriving.
 Please use this site to investigate and propagate our message.
 Learn more